 What causes shin splints

-Shin splints can usually be linked to overloading the muscles of the lower extremities with high mileage running programs, hard running surfaces, high impact activities (sprinting, jumping) or they can also be attributed to biomechanical and/or anatomical irregularities.
+Shin splints can usually be linked to overloading the muscles of the lower extremities with high mileage running programs, high volume training programs, hard running surfaces, high impact activities (sprinting, jumping, hopping) or they can also be attributed to biomechanical and/or anatomical irregularities.
 If an athlete begins a running sport such as track and field or cross country and they end up running a lot of miles, jump too much, or at train at high intensities without progressing in their running or jumping program over a designated period of time, the overload of physical activity will put excess stress on the muscles, causing shin splints.
-Even if you have a progressive training program, muscle imbalances such as weak core muscles could cause shin splints injuries and inflexibility and tightness of the gastrocnemius and soleus may also contribute to shin splints as well.
+Muscle imbalances such as weak core muscles could potentially cause shin splints injuries, as well as inflexibility and tightness of the gastrocnemius and soleus muscles (calf muscles).

 If an athlete such as a track runner increases their activity, intensity, and duration too quickly, there is a good chance they will develop shin splints because the tendons and muscles are unable to absorb the impact of the shock force as they become fatigued.
 The pain associated with shin splints is caused from a disruption of Sharpey’s fibres that connect the medial soleus muscle’s fascia through the periosteum (membrane that lines the outer surface of all bones) of the tibia where it inserts into the bone.
 With repetitive stress from repetitive running and jumping activities (primarily in track and field), the impact forces eccentrically fatigue the soleus muscle and the repeated trauma to the tibia may even cause some micro-flexing, thus contributing to decreased performance and increased discomfort.